 Running Ulula

-This page shows how Ulula can be run with a few lines of code and describes a few pre-implemented example problems.
+This page shows how Ulula can be run with a few lines of code and describes a number of pre-implemented example problems.

 Quick start

-The easiest way to execute Ulula is via the runtime function run() (see documentation below).
+The easiest way to execute Ulula is via the runtime function run(), which is documented below.
 The main input to this function is a Setup, a class that contains all data and routines that describe a particular physical problem.
-The following example runs a simulation of the Kelvin-Helmholtz test:
+The following example runs a simulation of the Kelvin-Helmholtz instability:

 import ulula.setups.kelvin_helmholtz as setup_kh